 Freddie Mac is the Sponsor, Seller, Guarantor and Trustee in this transaction.
-As the Guarantor, we guarantee the timely distributions of interest and the ultimate distribution of principal on the Offered Certificates.
+As the Guarantor, we guarantee the timely payment of interest at the applicable Class Coupon and the payment of principal as described herein, including payment in full by the Stated Final Distribution Date of the Offered Certificates.

 Wells Fargo Securities, one of the Underwriters, and Wells Fargo Bank, N.A., the Custodian, are affiliates.
-In addition, the Servicer and Credit Suisse, which is one of the Underwriters, are affiliates.